Oligodynamic effect: Arsenic

 Arsenic was historically used to treat syphilis, and is still used in sheep dips, rat poisons, wood preservatives, weed killers, and other pesticides.
 Arsenic is poisonous to humans.

 Barium

 Barium polysulfide is a fungicide and acaricide used in fruit and grape growing.

 Bismuth

 Bismuth has been used to treat syphilis and malaria and is still used in vulnerary salves, vulnerary powders, and antimycotics.

 Boron

 Boric acid esters derived from glycols (example, organo-borate formulation, Biobor JF) are used to control microorganisms in fuel systems with water.

 Copper

 Brass vessels are used to kill fecal bacteria in stored water; they do this by releasing copper ions.
 Copper sulfate is used as an algicide in reservoirs, stock ponds, swimming pools, and fish tanks, and when combined with lime (Bordeaux mixture) is used as a fungicide and antihelminthic.

 Copper 8-hydroxyquinoline is sometimes included in paint to prevent mildew.

 Paint containing copper is used on boat bottoms to prevent barnacle growth (biofouling).

 Copper also has the ability to destroy viruses, such as influenza viruses, noroviruses or human immunodeficiency virus (HIV).

+This is why heavy, unlacquered brass was once the standard for high-touch surface areas, such as doorknobs, push plates, and handrails.